-If the primary role of the unit is teaching scheduled courses, then unit heads that have 12-month faculty should work with each faculty member to assure that the faculty member has the opportunity to take at least twenty days off per calendar year, in addition to holidays as provided in Section 18.104.22.168, and that, as far as reasonably possible, the schedule allows two or more weeks of consecutive days off.
-In the event a 12-month faculty member desires to take days off when classes are in session, then prior to the beginning of each academic year, the faculty member shall submit to the unit head a proposal for the use of twenty days off over the following 12-month period.
+If the primary role of the unit is teaching scheduled courses, then unit heads that have 12-month faculty should work with each faculty member to assure that the faculty member has the opportunity to take at least twenty days off per calendar year, in addition to holidays as provided in Section 188.8.131.52, and that, as far as reasonably possible, the schedule allows two or more weeks of consecutive days off.
+In the event a 12-month faculty member desires to take days off when classes are in session, the faculty member shall submit that request to the unit head for approval as soon as possible.

 3. Salary Continuation.
 The University will provide, to the extent described below, a salary continuation program for full-time faculty members which is designed to provide salary protection in the event of personal circumstances which do not allow a faculty member to continue work.
 This program is intended only as a form of insurance and is subject to careful scrutiny of each appointing officer.
 The appointing officer may require proof that any absence at any time is appropriate.
 Salary continuation may be approved only for the following reasons: